nicholasc69/Couchbase-Streamsets-Destination/BUILD.md

         };

 Restart StreamSets Data Collector.
-In the pipeline builder screen a Couchbase Destination is avaliable in Destinations section of the stage library
+In the pipeline editor a Couchbase Destination is avaliable in Destinations list.